The post below was originally published on Hipmunk’s Tailwind Blog on March 9th 2016.

 3) Skip the Agony (and the security line)

 Millennials will go the extra mile – or pay a little more – to remove friction points that make travel frustrating.
+They may even look into private jet rental to bypass the troublesome parts of flying on a commercial flight.

 - They’re more likely to use pre-check services like TSA/Clear: 31% of millennials say they’ll do so this year, vs. 24% of Gen Xers and 23% of boomers.